ualberta/Front-End-Environment/readme.md

 # UAlberta Front-End Framework

-The UAlberta front-end framework allows dynamic creation of pages and modules within the UAlberta Framework using JSON data.
+The UAlberta front-end framework provides a series of styled components and allows dynamic creation of modules using JSON data.

 ## Usage